 Taxes on Self-Employment Income

 Independent contractors are taxed on their net self-employment income: their gross receipts less their tax-deductible business expenses.
 This net amount is then taxed twice: once for regular federal income tax and again for the self-employment tax.

 This sounds ominous, but it's not quite as bad as it sounds.
-Freelancers pay the same federal income tax rates on their incomes as employed persons do.
+Freelancers pay the same federal income tax rates on their incomes as employees do.
 The self-employment tax is what takes an additional bite out of freelancers' earnings.

 The self-employment tax comprises Medicare and Social Security taxes.
-You would pay half these taxes and your employer would pay the other half if you worked for an employer.
+You would pay half these taxes, and your employer would pay the other half, if you worked for an employer.
 But freelance professionals are their own bosses, so they must pay both halves of these taxes themselves in the form of the self-employment tax.

 Self-Employment Tax Rates and Thresholds

 The self-employment tax functions pretty much like a flat tax.
 One size fits all—everyone pays the same percentage to Medicare and Social Security.
 But the Social Security tax applies only to earnings up to $137,700 in 2020 and $142,800 in 2021.

 The Social Security tax is 12.4% of net income up to the threshold or "wage base," and the Medicare tax is 2.9% of total net income.
 Freelance professionals pay these full percentages.
 Employees pay 6.2% and 1.45%, respectively, and their employers pay those same amounts.

 Preparing and Filing Schedule SE

 The IRS has a form for calculating the self-employment tax—Schedule SE, which you must submit with your Form 1040 tax return.

 If there's any good news here, it's that you can claim an above-the-line deduction for one half of your self-employment tax liability on Schedule 1 of your Form 1040.
 But you must still enter the total self-employment tax you calculated on Schedule SE on Schedule 2 of your 1040.

 Preparing and Filing Schedule C